Inherited Craziness

 WITHERIDGE HOTEL: PROTECTION ORDER GRANTED

-So, Jack Stone retired from the police in 1936 and became the landlord of the Hare and Hounds (see image - undoubtedly Jack behind the bar, because the family resemblance is clear), which was a pub in the then pretentiously named Trafalgar Square in Witheridge, Devon.
+Jack Stone did retire from the police in 1936 and became landlord of the Hare and Hounds (see image - undoubtedly Jack behind the bar, as the family resemblance is glaring), which was in the then pretentiously named Trafalgar Square in Witheridge, Devon.
 Nowadays it's just the junction of Fore Street and Church Street, where the B3137 is intersected by North Street and West Street.
-The pub has been turned into a residential cottage, so if you drive past it, you have no idea of it's previous use, as we have on several occasions.
+The pub has been turned into a residential cottage, so if you drive past, you'd have no idea of it's previous use, as we have on several occasions.

 This is confirmed in the 1939 Register, where John Charles Stone (b.
 18 Jun 1890) Police Pensioner Now Licenced Victualler and wife Elsie A Stone (b.
 28 Oct 1892) are listed at the Hare & Hounds Public House, Witheridge.